 Table 1 shows, for example, that 2294 datazones (32.9% of all datazones) are categorised as within Large Urban Areas.
-22.1% of these same areas are categorised as deprived using the 15% threshold, and so this measure high deprivation is slightly under-represented in this Urban-Rural Category.
+22.1% of these same areas are categorised as deprived using the 15% threshold, and so using this measure high deprivation is slightly under-represented in this Urban-Rural Category.
 Deprived areas are very heavily under-represented in Accessible Rural (category 5) and Remote Rural (category 6) areas, and Accessible Small Towns (category 3) are the category most representative of Scotland as a whole.

 Remote Small Towns (category 4) comprise 10.9% of the most deprived datazones in Scotland, but only 3.7% of datazones in Scotland, and so have the greatest over-representation of deprived areas.